 - Memory problems surrounding the event

-(Because these symptoms in and of themselves do not always indicate the presence of post traumatic stress disorder, please contact your physician or mental health treatment provider in order to obtain an accurate diagnosis.)
+(Because these symptoms in and of themselves do not always indicate the presence of PTSD, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.)

 If you suspect that you or a loved one may have post-traumatic stress disorder, please contact a professional mental health provider for diagnosis and treatment.